 (That’s why we recommend understanding your stakeholder community before researching recruitment software.)

-Dig into the benefits
+4. Dig into benefits (not just features)

-‘A new ATS means our candidates are automatically stored in a central database’.
+‘A new ATS means our candidates are automatically stored in a central database.’

 ‘…so we can easily search all candidates who’ve ever applied for a role with us.’